 Authorized Reproduction and Use of Copyrighted Computer Software

-- All copyright laws and publisher license agreements between the vendor and the District shall be observed;
+- All copyright laws and publisher license agreements between the vendor and the school district shall be observed;

 - Staff members shall take reasonable precautions to prevent copying or the use of unauthorized copies on school equipment;

-- A back‐up copy shall be purchased, for use as a replacement when a program is lost or damaged.
-If the vendor is not able to supply a replacement, the District shall make a back‐up copy that will be used for replacement purposes only;
+- A back-up copy shall be purchased, for use as a replacement when a program is lost or damaged.
+If the vendor is not able to supply a replacement, the school district shall make a back-up copy that will be used for replacement purposes only;

-- A copy of the software license agreement shall be retained by the technology director; and,
+- A copy of the software license agreement shall be retained.

 - A computer program may be adapted by adding to the content or changing the language.
 The adapted program may not be distributed.

 Students may incorporate portions of copyrighted materials in producing educational multimedia projects such as videos, PowerPoints, podcasts and web sites for a specific course, and may perform, display or retain the projects.

 Educators may perform or display their own multimedia projects to students in support of curriculum-based instructional activities.
 These projects may be used: